 I was first elected as a Councillor in 1999 when I joined North Wiltshire District Council and have represented Lyneham Division continuously since then, becoming your Unitary Councillor in 2009 when the local authorities merged to create one Wiltshire Council.

-In addition to being a hard working division member, I have other special responsibilities within Wiltshire Council, including Chair of Royal Wootton Bassett & Cricklade Area Board, Vice-Chair of Wiltshire Council and Portfolio Holder for Staffing & Policy, Culture, Equalities and Customer Care...
+In addition to being a hard working division member, I have other special responsibilities within Wiltshire Council, including Chair of Royal Wootton Bassett & Cricklade Area Board, Portfolio Holder for Area Boards...

-Lyneham comprises a number of villages: Bradenstoke, Bushton, Clyffe Pypard, Lyneham, and Tockenham and other hamlets including Preston and Thickthorn.
+Lyneham Division historically comprises a number of villages: Bradenstoke, Bushton, Clyffe Pypard, Lyneham, and Tockenham and other hamlets including Preston and Thickthorn.
+Broad Hinton, Uffcott and Winterbourne Bassett joined in 2021.
 Each community has its own unique identity, which it is important to help preserve.
 I am still as passionate about serving these communities as I was when I was first elected.
 We have some wonderful people who dedicate a lot of time and effort to making them a great place to live, and part of my role is to ensure that you all get the best possible deal from Wiltshire Council.

 Wiltshire Council has a vision for “stronger more resilient communities” and this is exactly what I believe in.

-A strong community comes together to celebrate the good times and pulls together to sort out problems.
-Sometimes they need assistance from outside bodies such as Wiltshire Council to help with issues, and that is where we as councillors come in.
+A strong community comes together to celebrate the good times and pulls together to sort out problems, and we have had plenty of those recently!
+Sometimes they need assistance from outside bodies such as Wiltshire Council to help with issues, and that is where we as Councillors come in.
 We need to have our eyes open and our ears to the ground to know when we might be able to help, without being too intrusive.
 We need to build up networks so that we can point people in the right direction and we need to roll up our sleeves and get stuck in when needed.
-As a local resident said to me recently: “We love having you as our councillor – you are there for us and easy to talk to”.
+As a local resident said to me recently: “We love having you as our Councillor – you are there for us and easy to talk to”.
 This made me feel very proud.